Humphrey's Peak Arizona

 From near the Snowbowl parking lot, the Humphreys Peak Trail starts off nice and easy as you make your way across a scenic meadow, but after a few minutes you start the incline, and it doesn’t stop until the summit.

 If you have hiking poles I suggest that you use them.
-For about four miles, you will be surrounded by beautiful, tall ponderosa pines.
+For about four miles, you will be surrounded by beautiful ponderosa pines.

 The Saddle